order of protection legal documents

 • Possessing any weapons or licenses for weapons

 Importantly, a “stay away” Order of Protection will prohibit the person from living with the protected party.
-In a domestic violence situation, a person will have to move out of their home if they are subject to an Order of Protection thereby permitting the protected party to stay at the home.
+In a domestic violence situation, a person will have to move out of their home if they are subject to an Order of Protection, thereby permitting the protected party to stay at home.

-Orders of Protection, also referred to as restraining orders, can be issued in the New York Criminal Courts after an arrest and New York Family Court upon the filing of a family offense or neglect petition.
-Orders of Protection issued by the Criminal Courts or Family Courts are identical in their form and content but broken down into non-family and family Orders of Protection, respectively.
+Orders of Protection, also referred to as restraining orders, can be issued in the New York Criminal Courts after an arrest and New York Family Court upon filing a family offense or neglect petition.
+Orders of Protection issued by the Criminal Courts or Family Courts are identical in form and content but broken down into non-family and family Orders of Protection, respectively.

 NY Order of Protection Violation FAQ